ahaxu/blog/posts/2022-09-03-haskell-distinct-remove-duplicated-item-in-a-list.markdown

 author: lk
 ---

-Assume that we need to write a function to remove duplicated item in a list as code snippet bellow
+Assume that we need to write a function to remove duplicated items in a list as a code snippet bellow

 ```bash
 ~> let xs = [1..5] ++ [2..9]